jeremiah-shaulov/indent_and_wrap/README.md

 # indent_and_wrap: Text utility for Deno
-Finds and replaces common indent, hard-wraps text, and generates text tables.
+Finds and replaces common indent, hard-wraps text, generates text tables and table-based complex text layouts.
 Can work on text that contains terminal escape sequences.

 # Example